bigcommerce/dev-docs/docs/api-docs/catalog/v2-vs-v3.md

 V2 and V3 Catalog REST APIs allow you to manage your store's products, categories, and brands, along with their sub-resources.

-Both the V2 and V3 Catalog APIs authenticate with OAuth and are designed to be used concurrently within a single application; however, data representation can be significantly different.
+Both the V2 and V3 Catalog APIs authenticate with OAuth and can be used concurrently within a single application; however, data representation can be significantly different.

 V2 and V3 REST APIs are not fully compatible.
 When resources are available through both APIs, we recommend using the V3 API as it contains performance optimizations and usability improvements.
 For differences in resources, see the [Difference between V2 and V3 Catalog APIs](#difference-between-v2-and-v3-catalog-apis) section of this article.